ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-underlay-lag.md

 - Verify the underlay ping is working fine via the active path.
 - Verify the overlay ping between VMs on same host is working fine via the active path.
-- Note the active link by using the command "cat /proc/net/bonding/bond0" on both MEV host and LP device.
+- Note the active link by using the command "cat /proc/net/bonding/bond0" on both ES2K host and LP device.
-- Shut the active link on both MEV host and its peer Link Partner.
+- Shut the active link on both ES2K host and its peer Link Partner.
 - Verify the switchover happened from active to backup interface.
 - Verify both underlay and overlay ping are working fine and taking a backup path.